Who are you?

 Apprenticeships In England

 In England, apprenticeships offer a practical route to becoming a quantity surveyor while earning a salary.
 These programs, such as the Chartered Surveyor Degree Apprenticeship, combine on-the-job training with academic study, typically lasting 4-5 years.
 For instance, Barratt Developments offers a pathway starting from a Trainee Quantity Surveyor to higher roles like Senior Quantity Surveyor and Commercial Manager, all while studying part-time for a BSc (Hons) degree accredited by RICS and CIOB.
-Universities like Northumbria and Salford also provide degree apprenticeships that blend theoretical knowledge with applied professional skills, ensuring you gain the necessary expertise while working.
-These apprenticeships are a cost-effective way to enter the profession, as tuition fees are covered by your employer and the government, making them an attractive alternative to traditional university degrees.

 Quantity Surveyor Degrees

-RICS-accredited courses are essential for anyone aiming to become a chartered surveyor, as they are recognised globally for their high standards in surveying education.
-The Royal Institution of Chartered Surveyors (RICS) partners with universities to offer over 500 accredited courses, ensuring that the curriculum is relevant to industry needs and recognized by employers as a benchmark of quality.
 These courses cover various aspects of land, property, and construction, providing a comprehensive education that equips students with the necessary skills and knowledge.
 Options include undergraduate degrees, master's programs, and flexible learning formats such as online courses and blended learning.
 By completing an RICS-accredited course, you demonstrate a commitment to the highest ethical and professional standards, significantly enhancing your career prospects in the surveying field

 Courses In England

-If you're looking to become a quantity surveyor in England without a traditional degree, several non-degree options are available.
+If you're looking to become a quantity surveyor in England without a traditional degree on your QS resume, several non-degree options are available.
 One effective route is through apprenticeships, such as the Chartered Surveyor Degree Apprenticeship, which combines on-the-job training with part-time study, typically taking 4-5 years to complete.
 Alternatively, you can start as a trainee quantity surveyor and gain experience while working towards professional certifications, often supported by employers' in-house training programs.
 Distance learning courses from institutions like the University College of Estate Management also offer flexible study options, allowing you to balance work and education.
 While a degree is common in the field, it’s not always mandatory, and with determination and the right opportunities, you can successfully pursue a career in quantity surveying through these alternative pathways.

 RICS-accredited Postgraduate Conversion Course